aggada1105/How-to-eat-Ice-cream/README.md

 <p></p>
 <h8>That is all the information that I can give you.
 If you are someone that bites their ice cream, then there is no help for you and you are a monster. </h8>
 <p></p>
+<h9>Don't eat the ice cream from the bottom to the top.
+It's messy and weird.</h9>